Gerry Thornley's team prediction: O’Brien and Kearney to start against Scotland

 Ireland (possible v Scotland): Rob Kearney; Keith Earls, Robbie Henshaw, Bundee Aki, Jacob Stockdale; Johnny Sexton, Conor Murray; Cian Healy, Rory Best (capt), Tadhg Furlong, Quinn Roux, James Ryan, Peter O’Mahony, Seán O’Brien, Jack Conan.

-Replacements: David Kilcoyne, Sean Cronin, Andrew Porter, Ultan Dillane, Josh van der Flier, Conor Murray, Joey Carbery, Jordan Larmour.
+Replacements: David Kilcoyne, Sean Cronin, Andrew Porter, Ultan Dillane, Josh van der Flier, John Cooney, Joey Carbery, Jordan Larmour.